SalvatoreSantamaria/vue-modal-project/README.md

   },
 };
 ```
 4. Create the component file with a .vue extension under the components folder.
-Include template, scripe, style.
+Include template, script, style.

 ---
 ## Basic script data